UBC-MDS/DSCI522-Group16-2022/README.md

         ```
         **Note**: Try add `--platform linux/amd64` as an optional flag to the command above if not working

-3. To delete the files and figures created from the analysis and return the repository to a clean state, run the following:
+3. Run Makefile `make clean` with Docker image.
+To delete the files and figures generated from running the analysis, make a clean state:

     - For Windows operating systems:
         ```